Home » Blog » Europe » Spain » How To Find An Apartment In Barcelona (Ultimate Guide)

 Get The Best Value With A Menú Del Día

-This includes a “primer plato” which could be anything from a cold or hot soup, a salad or small vegetable or pasta dish, followed by a “segundo plato” which is the main dish and normally includes some meat or fish with potatoes or another side.
-Finally, you'll get a “postre o café”, so you will have a choice of deserts or a coffee.
+This includes a “primer plato” which could be anything from a cold or hot soup, a salad or a small vegetable or pasta dish, followed by a “segundo plato” which is the main dish and normally includes some meat or fish with potatoes or another side.
+Finally, you'll get a “postre o café”, so you will have a choice of dessert or coffee.
 This normally includes one glass of house wine or a choice of soft drink.
 You can't get better value for your money than that!

 This blog post was brought to you in collaboration with Apartment Barcelona.
 All views and experiences are my own.